-- 1 From a chart or 3D chart view, select ••• > Layers > Other Vessels > DSC > DSC List. - TIP: You can quickly access the DSC list from the messages and warnings menu (Messages and Warnings, page 150). - 2 Select a position-report call. - 3 Select Review > Edit > Clear Report.
+- 1 From a chart or 3D chart view, select ••• > Layers > Other Vessels > DSC > DSC List.

+- 2 Select a position-report call.

+- 3 Select Review > Edit > Clear Report.

 Viewing Vessel Trails on the Chart

 You can view trails for all tracked vessels on some chart views.
 By default, a black line indicates the path of the vessel, a black dot indicates each previously reported position of a tracked vessel, and a blue flag indicates the last reported position of the vessel.